 Price by 1-70 Grade (Latest Auction Records Included)

-The record auction price for this variety reached $4,000 in 2021 for an exceptionally preserved specimen.
+The record auction price for this variety reached $9,400 in 2015 at Heritage Auctions for a PCGS MS67 example.

 Date Platform Price Grade